renoust/talipot/doc/python/gettingstarted.rst

    Figure 6: Using the autocompletion list to get the algorithm names.

-    * **Autocompletion for algorithm parameters** Parameters can be passed to Tulip algorithms through a dictionnary.
+    * **Autocompletion for algorithm parameters** Parameters can be passed to Talipot algorithms through a dictionnary.
 The parameters are identified by their names.
 The autocompletion list can be used to get the names of these parameters.
       :ref:`Figure 7<fig7>` shows an example of the autocompletion list contents when requesting the parameters of the layout algorithm : "FM^3 (OGDF)".